Enhancing Video Inpainting with Aligned Frame Interval Guidance: Experiments

-\textbf{Qualitative results.} We compare VidSplice with representative video editing methods that accept masked video inputs, namely COCOCO and VideoPainter, on both VPBench and DAVIS, as visualized in Fig.~\ref{image:editingcompare}.
+\textbf{Qualitative results.} We compare VidPivot with representative video editing methods that accept masked video inputs, namely COCOCO and VideoPainter, on both VPBench and DAVIS, as visualized in Fig.~\ref{image:editingcompare}.
 The selected examples represent two common scenarios: one involving object motion, and the other involving camera motion.
-Similar to VideoPainter, VidSplice leverages the inpainted first frame as a strong anchor, achieving high-quality edits at the beginning of the video.
+Similar to VideoPainter, VidPivot leverages the inpainted first frame as a strong anchor, achieving high-quality edits at the beginning of the video.
 In contrast, although COCOCO produces semantically correct edits, its results often suffer from inferior visual quality and temporal inconsistency across the entire video.
 In the “red car” case from Fig.~\ref{image:editingcompare}, VideoPainter exhibits content degradation toward the end of the video.
-In contrast, VidSplice maintains high fidelity, thanks to its multi-frame consistent inpainting priors introduced by the CoSpliced module, which enable more robust generation even under large object motions and novel view transitions.
-In the “red cleat” case, VidSplice demonstrates stable inpainting performance, while VideoPainter exhibits temporal flickering, particularly around the “shoelace” region.
-We also summarize the Fréchet Video Distance (FVID) scores for overall video quality and motion smoothness in Tab.~\ref{tab:fvid_vpbench}, which demonstrate that VidSplice, VideoPainter and VACE achieves competitive generative performance within the masked region.
+In contrast, VidPivot maintains high fidelity, thanks to its multi-frame consistent inpainting priors introduced by the FrameProp module, which enable more robust generation even under large object motions and novel view transitions.
+In the “red cleat” case, VidPivot demonstrates stable inpainting performance, while VideoPainter exhibits temporal flickering, particularly around the “shoelace” region.
+We also summarize the Fréchet Video Distance (FVD) scores for overall video quality and motion smoothness in Tab.~\ref{tab:vpbench} and Tab.~\ref{tab:davis_inpainting}, which demonstrate that VidPivot, VideoPainter and VACE achieves competitive generative performance within the masked region.